seanbuchko/SKHighway-Locator/README.md

-# SKAlignment
+# SKHighway Locator

-**SKAlignment** is an iOS application that uses geospatial data from the Province of Saskatchewan to help users identify the nearest highway to their current location.
+**SKHighway Locator** is an iOS application that uses geospatial data from the Province of Saskatchewan to help users identify the nearest highway to their current location.
 The app provides detailed information including the highway name, station, and offset from the centerline.

 ## 📱 Features